In this post, we’ll see:

 Create Run Command in Windows 10

-You can create run command for your preferred applications, files, and folders in Windows 10 and here’s how:
+You can create run command for your preferred applications, files, and folders.
+And here’s how:

-- Now, copy that shortcut and paste it in the Windows folder, which you can find in C drive.
+Now, copy that shortcut and paste it in the “Windows” folder, which you can find in the “C” drive.

 Note: This method doesn’t work for folders.
-However, it can work for files and applications.
+But it can work for files and applications.

 That’s it.
 From now on, whenever you execute the command potplayer (or potplayer.exe) in Run Command Box, it’ll open PotPlayer.